Popular Topics

 Sarcoidosis

 Sarcoidosis is a rare autoimmune disease where the body's own tissues are attacked leading to small lumps (granulomas).
 It can affect the lungs, heart, brain, skin and nervous system, eyes and other organs.
 Sarcoidosis usually affects the lungs or lymph nodes.
 The skin, liver and eyes are also often affected.
 Granulomas are small scars on the affected organs.
 These granulomas are very small and are visible only under a microscope.
 Tiny granulomas clump together and cause a big scar.
 Scarring affects the normal functioning of the affected organ.
 This disease has a tendency to affect more than one organ at a time.
 In its active phase, sarcoidosis manifests as scar tissues on the affected organs.
-When sarcoidosis is in a non-active phase, the granulmomas do not grow.
+When sarcoidosis is in a non-active phase, the granulomas do not grow.
 Sarcoidosis cases are more pronounced among African -Americans.
-The highest occurences of Sarcoidosis are noticed among Scandinavians and red-haired Irish women.
+The highest occurrences of Sarcoidosis are noticed among Scandinavians and red-haired Irish women.
 Sarcoidosis was originally called Hutchinson's disease or Boeck's disease.

 Sarcoidosis is treated according to its extent and severity.
 Symptoms of sarcoidosis include arthritis in the ankles and disturbed heart rhythms.
 In most cases of mild sarcoidosis, the inflammation is resolved on its own.
 In severe cases, the damage is permanent.
 When vital organs are affected by sarcoidosis, it results in death.
-In many cases, sarciodosis does not manifest in any symptoms.
+In many cases, Sarcoidosis does not manifest in any symptoms.
 A patient suffering from sarcoidosis notices skin and lung problems, weight loss and fatigue.
 There may be eye problems and arthritis.
 Patients suffering from this condition may notice shortness of breath and prolonged cough.
 Skin lesions may appear.
 Sarcoidosis is noticed during chest x-rays, blood tests and pulmonary function tests.
 Biopsies of skin lesions or lymph nodes can help in diagnosing sarcoidosis.
-Oral steroiods such as prednisone or prednisolone are used in the treatment of sarcoidosis.
+Oral steroids such as prednisone or prednisolone are used in the treatment of sarcoidosis.
 Topical creams or ointments are used to treat sarcoidosis of the skin or eyes.

 Lung biopsy